mbierman/firewalla-tailscale-docker/README.md

 You will be prompted for the following information:
 1.  **Hostname:** A name for your Firewalla on the Tailscale network (e.g., `ts-firewalla`).
 2.  **Tailscale Auth Key:** Paste the key you generated in the previous step.
-3.  **Exit Node:** Choose `y` if you want to route all your internet traffic through your Firewalla when you are away from home.
+3.  **Exit Node:** Choose `y` if you want to route all Internet traffic through your Firewalla when you are away from home.
 4.  **IPv6 Forwarding:** Choose `y` if you want to enable IPv6 forwarding for your Tailscale node.
 (Default: `n`)
 5.  **Advertise Subnets:** The script will detect your local networks.
 Choose `y` for any LANs or VLANs you want to access from your other Tailscale devices.